Haleshot/Image_Processing/README.md

 <p align="justify">

 - [ ] Add a Video demo in the form of Gif Link for viewers to easily see the working.
-- [ ] Add exceptions to prevent program from crashing when user opens window to select input image but clicks on the close button of the window.
+- [ ] Add exceptions to prevent program from crashing when user opens window to select input image but clicks on the close button of the window; same with Save as button.
 - [ ] Refine UI more, add Video processing and Erosion/Dilation features
   - [ ] PyQt5 Editor